 I made this pie with a lattice crust because I wanted to see the pretty colors inside.
 I like to use a lot of fruit in my pies so the juice probably will boil over.
 I don’t mind how the pie looks with the juices boiling out.
 I think it looks homey and tempting.

 You should put the pie on a sheet pan covered with foil or parchment paper to catch the boil-over.
 Otherwise you might end up with a mess on the bottom of your oven.

-Watch this video to see how to put together an Apricot Raspberry Pie:
+Watch the recipe video to see how to put together an Apricot Raspberry Pie.

 You might also like: